2023 Men's FIH Hockey World Cup

 The 2023 Men's FIH Hockey World Cup was the 15th edition of the Men's FIH Hockey World Cup, the quadrennial world championship for men's national field hockey teams organized by the International Hockey Federation.
-It was held at the Kalinga Stadium in Bhubaneswar and at the 20,000 seat Birsa Munda International Hockey Stadium in Rourkela, India from 13 to 29 January 2023.
-On 5 January 2023, Hockey India launched the hockey anthem, Jai Ho Hindustan Ki for the world cup.
-This was composed by Prem Anand and sung by Sukhwinder Singh.
+It was held at the Kalinga Hockey Stadium in Bhubaneswar and at the 20,000 seat Birsa Munda International Hockey Stadium in Rourkela, India from 13 to 29 January 2023.

 Germany won their third title after defeating the defending champions Belgium in the final 5–4 in a shoot-out after the match finished 3–3 in regular time.
 The Netherlands captured the bronze medal by winning 3–1 against Australia.

 Host selection

 The International Hockey Federation announced in December 2018 that the 2022 Hockey World Cups would be held either in July 2022 or January 2023.
 The FIH received the following final three bids for the Men's 2022 World Cup.
 In November 2019, India was confirmed to host the tournament in January 2023.

 For the preferred time window 1–17 July 2022: